-1 Economic value generated comprises revenue and other losses net of grant income.
+&lt;sup>2 Economic value generated comprises revenue and other income net of grant income.

-2 Operating costs comprise cost of services, administrative expenses, net of depreciation of equipment and right-of-use asset, amortisation of intangible asset and employee-related costs.
+&lt;sup>3 Operating costs comprise cost of services, administrative expenses, net of depreciation of equipment and right-ofuse asset, amortisation of intangible asset and employee-related costs.

-3 Payments to providers of capital include interest payments made to providers of loans and dividend payments to shareholders (if any).
+&lt;sup>4 Payments to providers of capital include interest payments made to providers of loans and dividend payments to shareholders (if any).

-4 An unlawful discrimination refers to an incident whereby the relevant authority has commenced investigation and resulted in a penalty to a company.
+&lt;sup>5 An unlawful discrimination refers to an incident whereby the relevant authority has commenced investigation and resulted in a penalty to a company.

-5 High-consequence work-related injuries refer to injuries from which the worker cannot recover or cannot recover fully to pre-injury health status within 6 months.
+&lt;sup>6 A high consequence work-related injury refers to one from which the worker cannot recover or cannot recover fully to pre-injury health status within 6 months.

-6 A substantiated complaint refers to a complaint that has been investigated by the relevant authority and violation of regulations has been established.
+&lt;sup>7 A substantiated complaint refers to one that has been investigated by the relevant authority and violation of regulations has been established.

-7 Å serious offence is defined as one that involves fraud or dishonesty and is being or has been committed against a company by its officers or employees.
-Such a serious offence is punishable by imprisonment for a term of not less than 2 years and the value of the property obtained or likely to be obtained from the commission of the offence amounts to not less than \$\$100,000.
+&lt;sup>8 A serious offence is defined as one that involves fraud or dishonesty and is being or has been committed against a company by its officers or employees.
+Such a serious offence is punishable by imprisonment for a term of not less than 2 years and the value of the property obtained or likely to be obtained from the commission of the offence amounts to not less than S\$100,000.